 Scheduling a move-out inspection might seem like just another task on your to-do list, but it's worth it.
 It's your chance to demonstrate the care you've taken of the property, and it's a crucial step towards getting your full security deposit back.

-Between packing boxes, transferring utilities, and signing paperwork at your new place, you have a lot going on right now and it might be easy to forget an important step (like making sure your old landlord has your new address).
+Between packing boxes, transferring utilities, and signing paperwork at your new place, you have a lot going on right now, and it might be easy to forget a few important steps.
 Once you’ve made the decision to move rather than renew, here are some things you need to do:

 - Return your keys along with a parking pass (if provided with one)

-- Make sure the landlord has your new address (so he can send your check)
+- Make sure the landlord has your new address (so that you can receive any final correspondence, such as a close-out letter and refund check)

 Be sure to keep an open line of communication with your landlord or property manager before, during, and after your move.
 Remember: you want the apartment as close to its original move-in condition as possible.